gb160/gb160.github.io/signing.md

 * * If you are on a PC/Mac, just open the camera on your iDevice and let it focus on the QR Code, then select 'open in iTunes' and agree to the install prompt.
 * * If you are using your iDevice tap and hold the QR Code, then select 'open in iTunes' and agree to the install prompt.
 * The app will now install to your homescreen, installation can take a few minutes so be patient.
+* See below for video of signing/installation using FlySign:

+{% include youtubePlayer.html id=page.youtubeId %}

 Note: There are many other tools/methods/services available to sign and install apps, use whatever you're comfortable with...I'm just giving a couple of examples of ones I have personally used and tested.